-FDA approval of Dextenza was based on results from 3 prospective, randomized, double-masked, vehicle-controlled trials that evaluated the safety and efficacy of Dextenza for the treatment of ocular pain and inflammation following cataract surgery [Walters et al.: Study 1 (NCT02034019), Study 2 (NCT02089113); Tyson et al. 2019 (NCT02736175)].
-A total of 926 individuals were enrolled in the studies and randomized to Dextenza or placebo intracanalicular inserts immediately following cataract surgery (n = 541 for Dextenza and n = 385 for placebo).
-The duration of clinic follow-up was 120, 90, and 45 days, respectively.
-The co-primary outcomes were the absence of ocular pain on day 8 (7 days after surgery) and the absence of cells in the anterior chamber cells of the eye on day 14 (indicating inflammation).
-In the three pivotal phase 3 trials, a considerably greater proportion of patients treated with the dexamethasone intracanalicular insert reported no discomfort on day 8 (the co-primary outcome, 7 days post-operation).
-Two of three trials met the inflammation co-primary endpoint (absence of anterior chamber cells) at day 14 (13 days post-operation).
-The Dextenza insert was well-tolerated, with no serious ocular AEs reported across the phase 3 studies.
+FDA approval of Dextenza was based on results from 3 prospective, randomized, double-masked, vehicle-controlled trials that evaluated the safety and efficacy of Dextenza for the treatment of ocular pain and inflammation following cataract surgery [(Walters et al.: Study 1 (NCT02034019), Study 2 (NCT02089113); Tyson et al. 2019 (NCT02736175)].
+A total of 926 patients (n=541, Dextenza; n=385, placebo insert) were enrolled across the trials and randomized to either Dextenza or placebo intracanalicular inserts (i.e., an insert without dexamethasone) immediately following cataract surgery (day 1 of the study).
+Clinic follow-up continued up to day 120, day 90, and day 45, respectively.
+The co-primary endpoints were similar across all trials: absence of ocular pain on day 8 (7 days post-operation), and the absence of cells in the anterior chamber cells of the eye (indicating inflammation) on day 14.
+A significantly higher proportion of patients treated with the dexamethasone intracanalicular insert experienced no pain at day 8 (co-primary endpoint, 7 days post-operation) across the 3 pivotal phase 3 trials.
+The inflammation co-primary endpoint (absence of anterior chamber cells) at day 14 (13 days post-operation) was met in 2 of 3 trials.
+The Dextenza insert was well-tolerated with no treatment-related serious ocular AEs reported across the phase 3 studies.

-Walters et al. (2016) published the results of two phase 3 double-blind pivotal trials, Study 1 (n = 247) and Study 2 (n = 241).
-Participants undergoing cataract surgery were randomly assigned to receive Dextenza or a vehicle in these studies.
+Walters et al. (2016) reported on the two phase 3 double-blind pivotal trials, Study 1 (n=247) and Study 2 (n=241).
+These studies randomly assigned adults undergoing cataract surgery to receive Dextenza or a vehicle.

-- Study 1 enrolled 164 patients in the dexamethasone arm and 83 in the vehicle-treated arm; - Study 2 enrolled 161 patients in the dexamethasone arm and 60 in the vehicle-treated arm.
+- Study 1 included 164 patients in the dexamethasone arm and 83 patients in the vehicle-treated arm. - Study 2 included 161 patients in the dexamethasone arm and 60 in the vehicle-arm.

 The coprimary efficacy endpoints were the percentages of patients in each group with an absence of ocular pain in the study eye at day 8 and an absence of anterior chamber cells in the study eye at day 14 (inflammation endpoint).
-(Note: Day 1 is the day of surgery and the insertion of dexamethasone or a placebo).
+(Note: The day of surgery and insertion of dexamethasone or the placebo is considered to be day 1).
 Both studies met the primary endpoint for ocular pain.
-At day 8, the dexamethasone groups had statistically higher proportions of patients without ocular pain:
+The dexamethasone groups had statistically higher proportions of patients with no ocular pain at day 8:

-- In study 1, 80% of dexamethasone-treated patients were pain-free on day 8, compared to 43% of vehicle-treated patients. - In study 2, 77% of dexamethasone-treated patients were pain-free after 8 days, compared to 59% of vehicle-treated patients.

-The inflammation endpoint was met only in Study 1.
-According to the researchers, Study 2 failed to establish statistical significance for the inflammatory endpoint because a significantly larger proportion of patients in the control group lacked anterior chamber cells on day 14.
-Significantly fewer Dextenza-treated patients than vehicle-treated patients required anti-inflammatory rescue medication on trial days 8 and 14 (no statistical difference on study days 1, 2, and 4).
+- In study 1, 80% dexamethasone-treated patients were pain-free at day 8, compared to 43% of patients in the vehicle arm. - In study 2, 77% dexamethasone-treated patients were pain-free after 8 days, compared to 59% of patients in the vehicle arm without anterior chamber cells at day 14.
+Anti-inflammatory rescue medications on study days 8 and 14 were required by significantly fewer Dextenza-treated patients than vehicle-treated patients (no statistical difference on study days 1, 2, and 4).
 No treatment-related AEs were observed.